 AusNet Services is installing leading-edge technology across its electricity network to reduce the risk of powerline-related bushfires.

-The technology, known as Rapid Earth Fault Current Limiter or REFCL, will be installed in selected high bushfire risk areas over the next seven years.
+The technology, known as Rapid Earth Fault Current Limiter or REFCL, is being installed in selected hazardous bushfire risk areas.

 It is estimated that REFCLs could cut powerline fires in Victoria by about 50 per cent, according to the Victorian Government’s Powerline Bushfire Safety Taskforce.